goldcaddy77/warthog/README.md

 brew install postgresql
 ```

-Otherwise, you can use install [Postgres.app](https://postgresapp.com/) or use the Google machine to figure out how to install on your OS.
+Otherwise, you can install [Postgres.app](https://postgresapp.com/) or use the Google machine to figure out how to install on your OS.

 ## Usage